tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

 Once we have the contents of both buckets, we need to determine which objects need to be inserted to, updated in, and deleted from the destination bucket.
 For deleted objects we will be issuing DELETE requests, and for Inserts and Updates we will be copying objects across using a special PUT request.
 The DELETE requests can be batched, supporting up to 1000 deletions in a single request, while the PUT requests need to be issued on an object by object basis.

 These subsets of can be identified by comparing the objects in source and destination bucket.
-Deletes will include all objects in the destination that aren&#8217;t in the source.
+Deletes will include all objects in the destination that aren't in the source.
 Updates will include all objects present in both buckets that have changed (this can be determined by comparing the ETags on the objects).
 Inserts will of course contain all objects that exist in the source but not the destination.

 C# helps us out a bit here, as LINQ makes it easy to do these comparisons without having to do any nasty looping.
-For the inserts and deletes we need to spoof an outer join which LINQ doesn&#8217;t really have a great API for, but I still find it helpful to be able to think about these operations in set-based terms instead of in terms of the tedious iterative comparison that actually gets done behind all the LINQ magic.
+For the inserts and deletes we need to spoof an outer join which LINQ doesn't really have a great API for, but I still find it helpful to be able to think about these operations in set-based terms instead of in terms of the tedious iterative comparison that actually gets done behind all the LINQ magic.

 Code to identify these sets of objects can be found here: